 The value is a comma or space-separated subset of at least two nodes of the cluster.
-The special value default will include all the nodes.
+The special value default includes all nodes.

 This argument specifies a string of comma separated name value pairs to set CRS configuration for a specific resource, for example, as=1, rt=400.